Blessed are the pure in heart, for they shall see God.

 So the heart is utterly crucial to Jesus.
 What we are in the deep, private recesses of our lives is what he cares about most.
 Jesus did not come into the world simply because we have some bad habits that need to be broken.
 He came into the world because we have such dirty hearts that need to be purified.

 The Impotence of Government

 Have you thought recently how helpless the local, state, and federal government is to solve problems of our society?
-A month ago CBS aired a program called "The Vanishing Family—Crisis in Black America."
+A month ago, CBS aired a program called “The Vanishing Family — Crisis in Black America.”
 The focus was on the black community but the problem is true in differing measures in all groups of our society.
-The statistic was given that 58% of all black babies are born to unmarried mothers.
-Only about 1% of these are put up for adoption.
+The statistic was given that fifty-eight percent of all black babies are born to unmarried mothers.
+Only about one percent of these are put up for adoption.